JSON Formatter & Validator

 Select Format to beautify your JSON with indentation, Minify to compress it, or Tree to view it as an expandable tree structure.

-Fix Any Errors
+Fix Errors & Copy

 Tips for Best Results

-- Validate first - The tool automatically validates your JSON as you type, showing errors instantly
+- Validate first - The tool automatically validates your JSON as you type, showing errors instantly with line and column numbers

 - Use tree view - For complex JSON structures, switch to tree view to easily navigate and explore the data